urbaman/HomeLab/Kubernetes/Prometheus-Stack/Prometheus-snmp/readme.md

 ## Create two configmaps from the snmp.yml file

+Set the username and passwords (both passwords) for both the modules in `snmp.yml` file

 ```bash
 kubectl create configmap prometheus-snmp-exporter-idrac -n monitoring --from-file snmp.yml
 kubectl create configmap prometheus-snmp-exporter-arista-switch -n monitoring --from-file snmp.yml
 ```

 ## Deploy the given snmp exporters (customizing the yaml files to your needs)

+Set the IPs to the devices in both files

 ```bash
 helm install prometheus-snmp-exporter-idrac prometheus-community/prometheus-snmp-exporter -f snmp-exporter-idrac.yaml -n monitoring